On the self-similarity of the norm one group of $p$-adic division algebras: Abstract

 \section{Abstract}

-Let $p$ be a prime, $K$ a finite extension of $\bb{Q}_p$, $D$ a finite dimensional central division $K$-algebra, and $SL_1(D)$ the group of elements of $D$ of reduced norm $1$.
-When $p\ges \mr{dim}(SL_1(D))$, we provide an infinite family of congruence subgroups of $SL_1(D)$ that do not admit self-similar actions on regular rooted $p$-ary trees.
-The proof requires results on $\bb{Z}_p$-Lie lattices that also lead to the classification of the torsion-free $p$-adic analytic pro-$p$ groups $G$ of dimension less than $p$ with the property that all the nontrivial closed subgroups of $G$ admit a self-similar action on a $p$-ary tree.
-As a consequence we obtain that a nontrivial torsion-free $p$-adic analytic pro-$p$ group $G$ of dimension less than $p$ is isomorphic to the maximal pro-$p$ Galois group of a field that contains a primitive $p$-th root of unity if and only if all the nontrivial closed subgroups of $G$ admit a self-similar action on a regular rooted $p$-ary tree.
+Let $p$ be a prime, $D$ a finite dimensional noncommutative division $\bb{Q}_p$-algebra, and $SL_1(D)$ the group of elements of $D$ of reduced norm $1$.
+When the center of $D$ is $\bb{Q}_p$, we prove that no open subgroup of $SL_1(D)$ admits self-similar actions on regular rooted trees.
+Moreover, we prove results on $\bb{Z}_p$-Lie lattices that allow to deal with the case where the center of $D$ is bigger than $\bb{Q}_p$, and lead to the classification of the torsion-free $p$-adic analytic pro-$p$ groups $G$ of dimension less than $p$ with the property that all the nontrivial closed subgroups of $G$ admit a self-similar action on a $p$-ary tree.
+As a consequence, we obtain that a nontrivial torsion-free $p$-adic analytic pro-$p$ group $G$ of dimension less than $p$ is isomorphic to the maximal pro-$p$ Galois group of a field that contains a primitive $p$-th root of unity if and only if all the nontrivial closed subgroups of $G$ admit a self-similar action on a regular rooted $p$-ary tree.

 { \thefootnote \thefootnote }